jfb-h/synthetic-tourism/documents/papers/main.typ

 #show: template.with(
   title: [
     // Tourism magnet or money sink?
 Measuring the impact of the \ Elbphilharmonie in Hamburg

+    // Does Exceptional Architecture Boost Local Tourism?
+A Case Study of Hamburg’s Elbphilharmonie
+    // Local Tourism Impact of Exceptiona// l Architecture: The Case of Hamburg’s Elbphilharmonie
+    // Evaluating Exceptional Architecture’s Tourism Impact: Synthetic Control Study of Hamburg
+    // Exceptional Architecture and Tourism Growth: A Case Study of Hamburg’s Elbphilharmonie

     The local impact of exceptional architecture on tourism: \ A synthetic control study of the Elbphilharmonie in Hamburg